vdolek/angular-resize-event/README.md

 import { AppComponent } from './app.component';

 // Import your library
-import { SampleModule } from 'angular-resize-event';
+import { AngularResizedEventModule } from 'angular-resize-event';

 @NgModule({
   declarations: [